Korede2001/market_segmentation/README.md

-# market_segmentation
+# Market Segmentation Using Principal Component Analysis and Cluster Analysis

-Segmentation of TV-involved Customers Using PCA and Cluster Analysis as a solution to the TiVo Segmentation Exercise
+This paper outlines my solution to the 'TiVo Segmentation Analytics' case study by Kellogg School of Management.
+The case study can be purchases here: https://store.hbr.org/product/tivo-segmentation-analytics/KEL932